 - Appeals must be made prior to the end of the academic term in which the late drop/withdrawal occurred or refund is requested.
 Appeals that are made beyond this time frame will only be reviewed when there is documentation of a circumstance that prevented the student from appealing within the academic term.

 - Documentation supporting your request must be attached to the appeal.
 If the committee cannot verify the circumstances of the appeal, the appeal will be denied.
 If additional documentation is necessary, you will be notified through your UMass Lowell student email account.

 - Appeals that are related to medical issues should be made directly to Student Health Services.
-Students are required to have a licensed health care provider fill out the Verification for a Medical Withdrawal Form providing information on the student’s situation.
-The form is located on the Registrar’s Website.
+Students are required to have a licensed health care provider fill out the Request for Medical Withdrawal form providing information on the student’s situation.
+The form is located on The Solution Center website.

 - Appeals that involve instructional or academic issue(s) will be forwarded to the department chair or faculty coordinator of the major or program in which the course is offered.
 If the issue is related strictly to grading or a grading policy, students should see the specific policy and procedure for filing this type of appeal/complaint.

 - If you have questions about Student Status appeal process, contact the Registrar’s Office at 978-934-2550.

 Medical Withdrawal Appeal Process